 Shooting deer to reduce nuisance problems and maintain population balance in New Jersey | White-tailed deer

-New Jersey > Animal is eating my flowers > White-tailed deer
+New Jersey > Animal is eating my garden plants and vegetables > White-tailed deer

 Shooting deer to reduce nuisance problems and maintain population balance